What is a Colonoscopy?

 - As a follow-up exam in people with colon polyps or colon cancer

 Colonoscopy Cost in Plano, TX

-The cost of a colonoscopy varies based on whether it is a screening or diagnostic exam and the patient’s insurance plan.
+The cost varies based on whether it is a screening or diagnostic exam and the patient’s insurance plan.
 Since these factors can significantly impact the patient’s financial responsibility, I wanted to provide some insight into why some colon cancer screenings are coded differently than others.

 Physicians have been fighting with insurance providers for years over these distinctions and the varying costs, but we are bound to specific coding guidelines.
-Other factors that can affect the cost of the colonoscopy are facility fees, lab fees for biopsy if needed and anesthesia.
+Other factors that can affect the cost of the procedure are facility fees, lab fees for a biopsy if needed, and anesthesia.
 I recommend discussing with your doctor and insurance provider these factors to make sure that you have a clear understanding of all expenses prior to the procedure.

 REMINDER: If you call a doctor’s office to schedule a colonoscopy and mention that you need the exam due to symptoms, it will be coded as a diagnostic exam.
 It’s important to clarify with your doctor the reason for the exam prior to calling the gastroenterologist’s office to schedule.